totallynotbrent/Sage/.agents/jobs/docs/local-learning-agent-spec.md

 11. Default bind port (recommended `8000`) and whether `HOST`/`PORT` environment overrides ship in v1 (proposed: yes, with `0.0.0.0`/`8000` as defaults).
 12. Whether v1 adds an optional shared access token given LAN exposure, or ships trusted-network-only with README documentation of the risk (§14).
 13. Confirm the application-data directory — default `~/.local/share/sage` versus a system-level location — tied to whether the app runs as a normal user or as a systemd service.
-14. How the Freebuff model endpoint is started on the Pi (manual command vs. a systemd service alongside the app) and how users discover the Pi's address (`hostname -I`, mDNS hostname, or router DHCP list).
+14. How the BROT model endpoint is started on the Pi (manual command vs. a systemd service alongside the app) and how users discover the Pi's address (`hostname -I`, mDNS hostname, or router DHCP list).

 ## 18. Explicitly deferred future enhancements